denoland/deno/std/log/README.md

 ### Custom message format

 If you want to override default format of message you can define `formatter` option for handler.
-It can be either simple string-based format that uses `LogRecord` fields or more complicated function-based one that takes `LogRecord` as argument and outputs string.
+It is a function-based format that takes `LogRecord` as an argument and outputs a string.

 Eg.